Electroholmes/Hobby-Reading/Biography/README.md

-<b> All the books are related to Biography of famous personalities.</b>
+<b> All the books heere are related to "Biography" genre of novels</b>